chgenly/WheresMyAndroid/README.txt

   when generating a reply, saving power.
 (I leave my GPS enabled all the time.)

-<keyword> ring
+<keyword> ring [duration]

-  Takes the phone out of vibrate or silent mode, turns the ringer volume to its loudest, and rings the phone.
+  Takes the phone out of vibrate or silent mode, turns the ringer volume to its loudest, and rings the phone for the given number of seconds.
+If the duration is not specified it defaults to 60 seconds.
   Use this command if you know you've left the phone in the house, but you just can't find it.
 You could just call your phone, but this is better if you've left it in silent or vibrate mode.

   When the phone starts ringing a view will be presented with a button that allows you to stop the ringing.